anothermarkus/eventbusinspector/README.md

 # Event Bus Inspector
 Basic Chome Extension to debug events being published and subscribed to event bus

+Why did I create this?

+I'm in a unique situation where I the site that I work on, is worked on with others.
+Each team has their own integration pattern for MFE communication.
+Some teams use a 3rd party off the shelf client side eventbus (Postal.js) others use homegrown event buses, all of these are causing confusion.

+I did not find anything out there that solves the problem of quickly and clearly outputting information passing through the Event Bus.

+Rather than building something within the framework of our app client-side, I wanted to re-usable tool that could be used everywhere (perhaps others could use too!)

+High level overview of this plugin:

 background.js is the mediator between popup.js and content.js
 injectedScript.js that sits in the DOM of the target site communicates via window.dispatchEvent(event); which content.js picks up